 What if?
 Action More than one person has parental responsibility for the child Consent is required from the person with parental responsibility with whom the child lives.
-The child lives with someone who does not have parental responsibility (e.g. a Consent is still required from the person with parental responsibility. grandparent) You should write to the person with day to day care of the child explaining that a request for a visit has been made and that the person with parental responsibility will be contacted.
+The child lives with someone who does not have parental responsibility (e.g., a grandparent) Consent is still required from the person with parental responsibility.
+You should contact the person with day to day care of the child either by phone or letter explaining that a request for a visit has been made and that the person with parental responsibility will be contacted.
 The person(s) with parental responsibility do not agree to the child visiting the patient If the child is under 16 years old, the request for the visit must be refused.
+In law, young people aged 16 and over are presumed to have capacity.
+They can consent to, or refuse in their own right.
 If the child is 16 years and over and is not subject to a care order, the clinical team may still agree a visit if it is considered to be in the child's best interest.
 This needs to be clearly documented and reflected in the child visiting plan.
 This young person still needs to be accompanied by an adult throughout the visit.
 The child is Looked After by the Local Authority If a child is looked after by the Local Authority, Parental responsibility would usually be shared with the parent and the local authority.
 This always needs to be clarified.